balena-io/docs/pages/management/devices.md

 ### Identifying Devices

-Each device has a unique identifier or `UUID`, however you can assign a more meaningful name to each device, by either clicking on the name in its application dashboard to edit it or changing it in the device detail page
+Each device has a unique identifier or `UUID`, however you can assign a more meaningful name to each device, by either clicking on the name in its application dashboard to edit it or changing it in the device details page

-> _Note_: While you can change the device name, the `UUID` is used as part of the Resin OS and can't be modified.
+__Note__: While you can change the device name, the `UUID` is used internally by the Resin Agent and can't be modified.

 #### Blink to Identify